joshukraine/dotfiles/README.md

 $ brew install --cask font-fira-code-nerd-font
 ```

 Patching fonts with icons still works fine of course, and is, I think, pretty widely used.
 However, during my exploration of kitty, I discovered that [there is a different (better?) approach](https://sw.kovidgoyal.net/kitty/faq/#kitty-is-not-able-to-use-my-favorite-font) to icon fonts.

-These days, you probably don't need a special plugin like Devicons to get icons in your file tree; you just need to have the icons on your system.
-(That much I knew.)
-But as it turns out, _you also don't need a patched version of your chosen mono-spaced font_.
+It turns out, you don't need a patched version of your chosen mono-spaced font.
 You can get most if not all the icons you need and use them alongside _any_ font by just installing the `Symbols Nerd Font Mono` font.

 Leveraging this approach depends on your terminal.
 In iTerm2, for example, you need to check “Use a different font for non-ASCII text” in the Preferences panel.
 Then select `Symbols Nerd Font Mono` font under “Non-ASCII font”. (see screenshot below)